Privacy AND CREDIT REPORTING Policy

 In accordance with the Privacy Act, this policy does not apply to our acts and practices directly related to a current or former employment relationship between us and an employee, and an employee record held by us relating to the employee.

-We will take such steps as are reasonable to ensure that the personal information which we collect remains accurate, up to date and complete.
+We will take such steps as are reasonable to ensure that the Personal Information (including Credit-related Information) which we collect remains accurate, up to date and complete.

-You have a right to request access to or correction of your personal information we hold about you at any time by contacting us (see details below).
 In some cases we may be able to deal with your request over the phone or at a store.
-We may charge you a small fee to cover our costs when giving you access to personal information we hold about you, but we’ll always check with you first.
-No charge will be made for simply making the request and we will not charge you for making a request to update or correct your personal information.
+We may charge you a small fee to cover our costs when giving you access to Personal Information we hold about you, but we’ll always check with you first.
+No charge will be made for simply making the request and we will not charge you for making a request to update or correct your Personal Information.

 If you consider that the information which we hold about you is inaccurate, out of date, incomplete, irrelevant or misleading, we will take reasonable steps, consistent with our obligations under the Privacy Act, to correct that information if you so request.

 We will respond to all requests for access and/or correction within a reasonable time.

 If you have any questions or concerns about our collection, use or disclosure of Personal Information (including Credit-related Information) or if you believe that we have not complied with this privacy and credit reporting policy or the Privacy Act, please contact our Privacy Officer using the contact information below and provide details of your question or concern so that we can investigate it.
 Your question or complaint must be made in writing, so we can be sure about the details of the complaint.

 When contacting us, please provide as much detail as possible in relation to the query, issue or complaint.
 We will use reasonable efforts to deal promptly with complaints and inquiries and acknowledge your complaint or inquiry within a reasonable time.